dmill/ddev_prep_curriculum/part8_refactoring.md

 ## Code Style

-While a lot about style is subjective, every programming language has style standards that programmers have coalesced around organically.
+While considerations about style are subjective, every programming language has style standards that programmers have coalesced around organically.
 Ruby is no exception.
 Whenever possible, try to follow the style rules in the guide below, but keep in mind that style has a lot to do with preference.
-If you have a good reason for not following one of the rules (even if that rule is just that you prefer your code to look a different way), feel free to follow your own aesthetic.
+If you have a good reason for not following one of the rules (even if that reason is just that you prefer to structure your code a different way), feel free to follow your own aesthetic.

 <https://github.com/bbatsov/ruby-style-guide>

 ## Exercises

 There are no specific exercises here for this section.
 However, you have written a lot of code recently, and I'd be willing to bet you haven't refactored most of it.
-Take a look at some of your solutions to previous exercises here or elsewhere, and see how you can apply the principles above to improve it.
+Take a look at some of your solutions to previous exercises here or elsewhere, and see how you can apply the principles above to improve them.